gradle/gradle/design-docs/managed-model.md

     - Decent error message when applying rule to unknown element in container
     - Decent error message when using DSL to create element of unknown/incorrect type

+#### Issues

+- Currently does not extract rules or input references at compile time.
+Rules are added at execution time via a `CollectionBuilder`.

 ### Tasks defined using `CollectionBuilder` are not eagerly created and configured

 - Change `DefaultCollectionBuilder` implementation to register a creation rule rather than eagerly instantiating and configuring.